marlonvets/dsti-devops-2021/modules/01.devops-introduction/index.md

 ## Agile Principles

-- Customer satisfaction is top priority
+- Customer satisfaction is a top priority
 - Project requirements can change
 - Do frequent deliveries
 - Business & Devs must collaborate throughout the project